joelhooks/angularjs-FlightDashboard/README.md

 	};
 ```

 The last version is very clean and terse.
-I simplified even further AND I also added a exception handler!
+I simplified even further AND I also added a **exception handler**!

+>
+The `$q.spread()` is a special [add-on](https://github.com/ThomasBurleson/angularjs-FlightDashboard/blob/master/lib/%24QDecorator.js) that is currently not part of AngularJS.
+I used `$QDecorator` to decorate the $q service and provide this feature.
 ### Summary

 Hopefully I have shown you some elegant and sophisticated techinques for chaining promises.
 The above chain even become more complicated: